What can you do to Treat Dry Mouth?

 - Infection of the glands can reduce the amount of saliva produced.
-A doctor can prescribe antibiotics for resolving infection.
+A doctor can prescribe antibiotics for resolving the infection.

-- Mouth breathing, either through habit or because of compromised nasal passages and sinuses, will speed up evaporation of moisture in the mouth.
+- Mouth breathing, either through habit or because of compromised nasal passages and sinuses, will speed up the evaporation of moisture in the mouth.
 Consider speaking to your doctor who will recommend a regimen for recurrent stuffy noses.

-- Some other causes are more complicated to treat, such as Sjogren’s syndrome, obstructions blocking salivary flow, compromised nerve endings in the face, AIDS, cerebral palsy, diabetes, Parkinson’s disease, hormonal changes, and lupus.
+- Some other causes are more complicated to treat, such as Sjogren’s syndrome, obstructions blocking the salivary flow, compromised nerve endings in the face, AIDS, cerebral palsy, diabetes, Parkinson’s disease, hormonal changes, and lupus.

 There are dental care products designed for people who suffer from dry mouth.
 Look for toothpaste and mouthwash that provide temporary relief.
 There are also prescription substitutes that wet the mouth to be used under a doctor’s supervision.